 11. Marshmallow (Android 6.0)

-The Android evolution continues with marshmallow which is yet to release, the battery life highly improved in marshmallow.
+The Android evolution continues with marshmallow which is yet to release, the battery life highly enhanced in marshmallow.
 When your device is at rest, then it will automatically get sleep mode.
 For fingerprint security option, available in marshmallow.

 Android is not stopping here, still more yet to come.
 The above all are the list of Android versions which is already released.
 We have heard that Android Nougat is on the way.
 Soon you will see the latest Android version- Nougat on every Android phone.